DerwenAI/pytextrank/README.md

 **PyTextRank** has an [MIT](https://spdx.org/licenses/MIT.html) license, which is succinct and simplifies use in commercial applications.

-Please use the following BibTeX entry for citing **PyTextRank** in
+Please use the following BibTeX entry for citing **PyTextRank** if you use it in your research or software.
-publications:
+Citations are helpful for the continued development and maintenance of the library.

 ```
 @Misc{PyTextRank,